Written by Randi Fine

 Siring a child makes a man a father but not necessarily a dad.
 Dads love their children.
 Dads put their children before all else and all others.

-You owe this man for nothing more than the sperm he donated to create you.
+You owe this man for nothing more than the seed he donated to create you.
 Any loyalty or love you wish to give him is your choice.
 You are under no obligation to offer either.

 *This is copyrighted material.
 May only be shared with permission and proper attribution.